Annual Recurring Revenue (ARR): The SaaS Guide

 MRR, on the other hand, is essential for day-to-day operations.
 Use it to monitor immediate performance, identify emerging trends, and make tactical decisions that impact your short-term revenue goals.
 Understanding both metrics empowers you to make informed decisions at both the strategic and operational levels.

-Convert Between ARR and MRR
+Converting Between ARR and MRR

 Converting between ARR and MRR is straightforward.
 To calculate ARR from your MRR, simply multiply your MRR by 12.
 To determine your MRR from your ARR, divide your ARR by 12.